dclive/SurfaceLaptopGo/README.md

 V1.10 Changes:
 1. Tested briefly with 13.01, Ventura.  airportitwlm.kext for VENTURA is in place; if you run another MacOS, you'll need to adjust this accordingly.
 2.  -igfxblr in NVRAM added (thanks MarblesAreDelicious!) which fixes backlight not working AND sleep not waking due to backlight.
-Seems likely sleep doesn't actually turn off the machine; I'm happy with this for now.
+Seems likely sleep doesn't actually turn off the machine, just the display; I'm happy with this for now.
 If you'll travel for a bit and plan to place this in a travel bag, I'd power it off / shut it down first, rather than suspending/sleeping it.
 3. Read #1 again.
 To boot this successfully, you'll need either A>Ventura or B>To replace airportitwlm with some other version.
 You've been warned!

 Find the EFI folder in the RELEASES.
 It's a zipfile.
 It needs to go onto the EFI partition, in an EFI folder, with OC and BOOT as the two folders under that EFI folder.